plinioseniore/cisco-umbrella-bypass/README.md

 > Umbrella doesn't tunnel HTTP traffic to itself into its HTTP proxy, is quite understandable why.
 As result, you cannot access local services running port 80 and 443 trough this approach.

+This kind of abuse of the routing paths has later being named [TunnelCrack](https://tunnelcrack.mathyvanhoef.com/details.html#intro) and presented at [USENIX Security](https://www.usenix.org/system/files/usenixsecurity23-xue.pdf).

 ## Bypass Analysis

 Based on what seen above, the bypass options acts around the followings: